MaxHalford/maxhalford.github.io/content/blog/cutting-up-shoes.md

 Mapping free text names to a taxonomy is a [classification](https://en.wikipedia.org/wiki/Classification) task.
 We could use a machine learning model to do this.
 Alas, this requires having a taxonomy available, which we don't have.
 The modern way to circumvent this could be to use [clustering](https://developers.google.com/machine-learning/clustering/overview#:~:text=In%20machine%20learning%20too%2C%20we,relies%20on%20unsupervised%20machine%20learning) to bucket the free text names into groups.
 We could then use [zero-shot classification](https://huggingface.co/tasks/zero-shot-classification) to build a training set for a classification model.
 Too complicated.

 What about doing it the old-fashioned way?
 That's what we did during our latest work retreat at Carbonfact.
 We got together in a room and did a [card sorting](https://www.nngroup.com/articles/card-sorting-definition/) exercise.
-The part names were printed out on pieces of paper that we layed out on a long kitchen table.
+The part names were printed out on pieces of paper that we laid out on a long kitchen table.
 Everyone took part and sorted the papers into groups, which we defined together on the fly.
 We recorded the taxonomy and the mapping in a shared spreadsheet.

 <div align="center" >
 <figure style="margin: 0;">